maelh/radio-frequency-prototype-boards/README.md

 ## Fabricating the RF proto boards

 The necessary ZIP files are available in the [fabrication directory](/fabrication), ready to be sent to a PCB manufacturer.
 They are tuned for JLCPCB, but you can adjust the settings as needed when generating the gerber and drill files from within the KiCad projects.

+# Generating files manually

 When generating your own Gerber files, make sure to select untented vias.
+For the extended version, there is silkscreen for the U.FL connectors on the bare PCB.
+Let the manufacturer know that this is intentional, or make them invisible before generating the Gerbers if this creates issues.

 ### Caveat!